shivansh2006/Streamer/README.md

 This project is intended **for educational purposes only**.
 It is not to be used for commercial purposes or monetization in any way.

 ## License
-This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.
+This project is licensed under the **BSD 3-Clause License**.
 See the LICENSE file for details.